oVirt/ovirt-site/source/architecture/architecture.html.md

 ### Engine

+oVirt engine is a JBoss-based Java application (previously C#) which runs as a web service.
+This service talks directly to VDSM on the hosts to deploy, start, stop, migrate and monitor VMs, and it can also create new images on storage from templates.

-The oVirt engine is a large scale, centralized management for server and desktop virtualization, based on leading performance, scalability and security infrastructure technologies.
+It is a large scale, centralized management for server and desktop virtualization, based on leading performance, scalability and security infrastructure technologies.

 Some features provided by the engine:

 1. VM lifecycle management
 2. Authentication via LDAP providers (AD/IPA)